GChuf/RCWM/README.md

 - options to boot into Safe Mode from desktop
 - opening Control Panel from desktop
 - running programs with custom priority
+- options to uninstall the changes you've made

 You can also remove some right-click menu options, so that your menu doesn't become too cluttered:
 - Pin to Quick menu